Information for staff

 - Other areas of work

-We expect that most other colleagues, including professional services staff, will need to continue to work remotely for much of this calendar year.
-This will help us to reduce the numbers of people on campus and ensure the safe delivery of face-to-face teaching.
+Unless it has been deemed as essential on-campus work, other colleagues, including professional services staff, will need to continue to work remotely.
+This will help us to reduce the numbers of people on campus.

 - Travelling to campus

 If you are returning to campus, you will probably be planning your travel options.
-To help inform your travel decisions, please review the return to campus risk assessment for teaching staff (lines 13-15).
+To help inform your travel decisions, please review the relevant return to campus risk assessments.

 Personal transport should be used over public transport where possible and, for those of you who are in a position to do so, we encourage you to walk or cycle in.
 If you do need to use public transport, remember to take advantage of our discounted travel passes.